isabella-helliwell/MechaCar_Statistical_Analysis/README.md

 meeting the Mechanical specifications.

 ## Study Design: MechaCar vs Competition
 There are several factors to be considered when manufacturing a car.
-Most car manufactoring companies are continuely striving for better design, and more fuel efficient models, as the consumers are becoming more demanding in term of efficiency and environment.
+Most car manufacturing companies are continuely striving for better safer design, and more fuel efficient models, as the consumers are becoming more demanding in term of efficiency and environment.
 For this statistical test design, we want to see how MechaCar is performing with respect to other car manufacturing companies.
 Below is a general overview of the metric data that can be tested to either confirm a NULL Hypothesis, or not.
 We can test any of the variables against cost.